Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 Is there a minimum amount of money someone else can contribute to help me with my down payment?

-• Freddie Mac (Conventional): A borrower is required to contribute at least 5% of their own personal funds to a down payment before accepting a monetary gift.
-However, if 80 LTV then the borrower doesn’t need to contribute any of their own funds.
+• Freddie Mac: Requires the borrower to contribute at least 5% of their own funds to the down payment before accepting a monetary gift.
+If the loan-to-value (LTV) ratio is 80% or lower, the borrower may not need to contribute any of their own funds.

 Didn't find what you were looking for?